What Is Addiction?

 Identifying addiction is like diagnosing any other illness.
 The patient is examined for symptoms meeting specific, scientific criteria defining the illness in question.
 One of the best tools for spotting addiction is the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.

-The criteria outlined in the DSM are generally accepted and used by professionals to help determine the presence and severity of a substance use disorder.
+The criteria outlined in the DSM are generally accepted and used by professionals to help determine the presence and severity of an SUD.
 They include: